-During March of 2020, and possibly April, answers may be delayed more than it usually happens.
+During April & May of 2020, answers may be delayed more than it usually happens.
 This is caused by my personal situation that requires a lot of time from me to be dedicated elsewhere, and also because of the local things that are happening currently cause of the all things connected to "Corona Virus".

-Please be patient, all answers are coming as soon as possible, even if I have to stay late at night :-)
+Please be patient, all answers are coming as soon as possible :-)

 If you wonder about what is this topic, then this is short writing about understanding each other on the Internet.
 Communication over the Internet is hard, as you have to assume many things, and often our assumption is based on wrong ideas.